iamS3an/ATI_FGSM/README.md

 Calculate ATI values for these files and place them in the "adv_det_doneATI" directory.

-Finally, execute the corresponding _ATI files for both adversarial detection and training.
+Finally, execute the corresponding files named with "_ATI" for both adversarial detection and training.

 ## Contact
 Feel free to contact me at: